The AFANT Executive, Committee and Staff…

 David is driven to ensure AFANT professionally and effectively represents the NT recreational fishing sector in fisheries management, as well as to all levels of government and the private sector.
 He is passionate about capacity building in the rec fishing community and has played a mentor role to future leaders at the national level.

 As a passionate fisher from a young age, David worked his way through high school and uni at tackle stores and as a fishing writer.
 As a boy, David’s addiction to fishing began with trout, but having fished around Australia and other parts of the world, his fishing passions now encompass all types of fishing especially for freshwater predators and bluewater pelagics.

-Administrative Officer Joanne Rudd has been a part of the AFANT team since 2017.
-Joanne is an experienced office administrator and takes great pride in running an efficient, positive, creative and dynamic office environment.
+Joanne Rudd is the Projects and Administration Office and has been a part of the AFANT team since 2017.
+Jo is an experienced administrator and takes great pride in running an efficient, positive, creative and dynamic office environment.
 With a passion for efficiency and creative solutions, Joanne also contributes greatly to the delivery of AFANT’s projects and events.

-Joanne is a ‘mad keen’ fisher, life-long Territorian and loves nothing more than being part of the NT’s natural environment, especially if catching Barramundi, or her other passion, tempting Northern Saratoga to take a lure.
+Joanne is an avid fisher, life-long Territorian and loves nothing more than being part of the NT’s natural environment, especially if catching Barramundi, or her other passion, tempting Northern Saratoga to take a lure.